Before getting vaccinated

 Do I have to follow the Travel Order if I have received a COVID-19 vaccine?

 Yes.
-At this time, vaccinated individuals must continue to comply with the Governor’s Travel Order and related testing and quarantine requirements.
+At this time, vaccinated individuals must continue to follow the Governor’s Travel Order and related testing and quarantine requirements.
 It is important for everyone to continue using all the public health measures available to help stop this pandemic.
 Cover your mouth and nose with a mask when around others, stay at least 6 feet away from others, avoid crowds, and wash your hands often.

 Do I need to wear a mask and avoid close contact with others if I have received two doses of the vaccine?